KJZZ-TV: "Real TV"

-An original construction permit was granted by the Federal Communications Commission (FCC) on December 6, 1984, to American Television of Utah, Inc., a subsidiary of Salt Lake City-based American Stores Company, for a full-power television station on UHF channel 14 to serve Salt Lake City and the surrounding area.
-American Stores had filed for the construction permit in 1979; its original intention for the station was to broadcast subscription television programming, as it would eventually do on a microwave distribution system known as American Home Theatre.
+An original construction permit was granted by the Federal Communications Commission (FCC) on December 6, 1984, to American Television of Utah, Inc., a subsidiary of Salt Lake City–based American Stores Company, for a full-power television station on UHF channel 14 to serve Salt Lake City and the surrounding area.
+American Stores had filed for the construction permit in 1979; its original intention for the station was to broadcast subscription television (STV) programming, as it would eventually do on a microwave distribution system known as American Home Theatre.
 In 1981, Skaggs Telecommunications Services, a division of American Stores, had built a studio facility to house its various divisions, including the planned television station.
 The construction permit took the call letters KAHT.

 By the time the construction permit was awarded, however, STV had fallen out of favor.
 Instead, in late 1986, American reached a deal with the Grant Broadcasting System, which had started new independent television stations in Chicago, Miami, and Philadelphia, to form a joint venture which would run channel 14.
 The construction permit took the call letters KGBS in November 1986, the same month that the general manager of the Miami station mentioned the agreement in an interview with The Miami News.
 Grant, however, was headed for its own problems, filing not long after for bankruptcy reorganization.
 The joint venture never came to fruition; channel 14 was renamed again on February 29, 1988, to KXIV (representing the Roman numeral for 14); and American Television took up the task of building the station.
 Transmission tests began in January 1989 from a transmitter on Little Farnsworth Peak, and KXIV began broadcasting programming on February 14 as "Real TV", broadcasting a general entertainment lineup.
 "Real TV" cast itself as an alternative to the programming offered by Salt Lake's existing television stations, emphasizing classic shows.